Skip to main content

 tip

-• You need to specify a Plugin (handler).
+• You need to specify an AVR Plugin (plugin).
 The following Plugins are currently available: pricepred, http.
-To learn more, see x/async: Plugins.
+To learn more, see x/async: AVR Plugins.

 • The callback parameter is optional.
 The callback contract must have a cb() function, allowing it to be invoked once the Task is ready.